Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 ![](/images/execution_triggered_verified_wf.png)

 **Note that any component of the FerrisFX app is a module on its own.
-Through the workflow we make it possible that any event can combine the different modules.**
+Through the workflow we make it possible that any event can be combined across different modules.
+Hence it also is possible to model an event cascade that involves different approval and manual parameter entry UI steps as required by any given enterprise use case.**